Talent-Catalog/talentcatalog/README.md

 ### Install the tools ###

-Download and install the latest of the following tools.

-IMPORTANT NOTE FOR MAC Users:
+>IMPORTANT NOTE:
+>
+>These instructions are tailored for Mac users, as this is what we use for development.
+>

-On a Mac, installing with Homebrew usually works well. eg "brew install xxx".
+>On a Mac, installing with Homebrew usually works well. eg "brew install xxx".
 However, Flyway and Postgres don't install with Homebrew, and the book "Angular Up & Running" notes that installing Node.js using Homebrew can also have problems.
 Googling you can still see lots of people having problems installing Node using brew.
+>

-It is also probably easier to install Java directly (or from your development IDE - see below) rather than using brew.
+>It is also probably easier to install Java directly (or from your development IDE - see below) rather than using brew.

+Download and install the latest of the following tools.

+- IntelliJ IDEA (or the IDE of your choice) - [Intellij website](https://www.jetbrains.com/idea/download/)

 - Java 11
    - At least Java 11 is required because we use the Locale object to provide translations of